 From our tent, we can see volcano San Pedro across the lake and the sparkling lake Atitlan below.

 It is only a short walk into San Marco, to find food.
 Also, Pierre sells wine at an affordable price right at the camp.
 So no wonder, we end up spending 10 days relaxing and rejuvenating right here.

-While we enjoyed the camp, we also try to get a spot on a overnight hike up Vulcan Acatenango.
+While we enjoyed the camp, we also try to arrange a spot on an overnight hike up Vulcan Acatenango.
 Yet, to our dissapointent, all tours are sold out for the next couple weeks.

 Long hikes and seeing amazing Vulcanoes

 Just before we were about to leave Lake Atetlan, we checked again on the availability on an overnight hike.
 Lo and behold, two spots became available online.
 We quickly WhatsApped the place and they confirmed, that a couple spots have become available due to some cancellations.